jablkooo/jablkooo/README.md

 ## About

+Certified PC-taking-apart enthusiast.
+Success rate at putting it back together: high-ish.
+I treat "why is this broken" less like a problem and more like a personal grudge match I refuse to lose.

-Czech teenager who takes PCs apart, puts them back together (mostly successfully), and treats "why is this broken" as a personal challenge rather than a problem.
-Big fan of homelabs, hardware, Linux live-USBs and letting AI help me dig myself deeper into rabbit holes.
+Big fan of homelabs, hardware, booting random Linux distros off USB sticks like a digital hobo, and letting AI help me dig myself deeper into rabbit holes I definitely didn't need to be in.

-Not a dev, not an engineer — just someone who really likes figuring stuff out.
+Not a dev.
+Not an engineer.
+Just a guy Google and I figured it out together.

 ## What I'm Into